 Joint Center for Political and Economic Studies

-Although it makes no effort to establish possible causes, and some of its findings are ruled indeterminate, this recently published report shows the following: The rates of youth ADHD/ADD and learning disability diagnoses vary across racial, ethnic and sociodemographic lines.
+Though it makes no effort to establish possible causes and some of its findings are ruled indeterminate, this recently published report shows the following: The rates of youth ADHD/ADD and learning disability diagnoses vary across racial, ethnic and sociodemographic lines.

-The Joint Center for Political and Economic Studies, a research and public policy organization focused on having an impact on people of color, also broke its research into sociodemographic variables such as family marital status and private insurance coverage status and poverty status.
-Free, 24 pages.
-(202) 789-3500, http://www.jointcenter.org/index.php/publications_recent_publications/health.
+The Joint Center for Political and Economic Studies, a research and public policy organization focused on impacting people of color, also broke its research into sociodemographic variables such as family marital status and private insurance coverage status and poverty status.